kres0345/DS4Windows/README.md

 You can find the my newest and only version [here](https://github.com/kres0345/DS4Windows2018Working/releases)

 NOTE THIS ISNT MY TOOL I JUST FIXED IT BECOUSE IT WASNT KEPT UP TO DATE WITH THE LATEST VERSION OF WINDOWS 10.
 Note 2 I wont keep updating it either.
+Note 3 I will try to keep it updated

 ## Requirements